puppetlabs/bolt/04-running-scripts/README.md

-        Test for CVE-2014-7187 not reliable without address sanitizer Not vulnerable to CVE-2014-6277 (lcamtuf bug #1) Not vulnerable to CVE-2014-6278 (lcamtuf bug #2) Ran on 1 node in 0.41 seconds
+        Test for CVE-2014-7187 not reliable without address sanitizer Not vulnerable to CVE-2014-6277 (lcamtuf bug #1) Not vulnerable to CVE-2014-6278 (lcamtuf bug #2) Successful on 1 node: node1
+    Ran on 1 node in 0.89 seconds
     ```